Kyuvi/hctb/README.md

     POSTGRES_USER
     POSTGRES_PASS

 For the database host, database name, database user, and database password  respectively.
-This is the recommenced way to use this app, particularly when using a docker image (see the docker README in the docker folder)

 if it finds none it reverts to the defaults specified in the source code.

 ...

-### Known Bugs
+### Bugs

-Passing it a folder with empty subdirectories will only issue a warning and try to continue processing instead of throwing an exception.

-It also prints out all the station data when called from the command line, but I think this is something to do with postgreSQL.
+Please open an issue if one is found, thanks

 ...